-|Required Education||Bachelor's degree or master's degree in education; doctorate often required to teach postsecondary|
+|Required Education||Bachelor's degree and teacher training; or master's degree in education; doctorate often required to teach postsecondary|

-|Other Requirements||State licensing exams and continuing education|
+|Other Requirements||State licensure and continuing education to maintain licensure|

 Source: *U.S. Bureau of Labor Statistics

 Teachers' education requirements vary by state, but all states require that public school teachers have a bachelor's degree.
-Undergraduate training programs, which lead to a bachelor's degree in education, can vary depending on the prospective teacher's specialization.
+Undergraduate training programs which lead to a bachelor's degree in education can vary depending on the prospective teacher's specialization.
 Training programs for aspiring elementary school teachers provide them with insights into the best methods for teaching different subjects.
-Middle and secondary school teachers usually teach just one subject and may earn double majors in both education and the subject area they teach.
+Middle and secondary school teachers usually just teach one subject and may earn double majors in both education and the subject area they teach.
 Some states require potential teachers to take certain required courses, such as teaching children with special needs or using technology in the classroom.

 Not necessarily.
 Although you do need a degree to be a teacher, many states offer alternative education programs to professionals who have already earned their undergraduate degrees and would like to transition into teaching.
 For example, a college graduate who has earned a bachelor's degree in political science but does not have any postsecondary training in education may use an alternative certification program, such as a Master of Arts in Teaching program, to become eligible for teacher certification.
 Additionally, alternative certification programs are common for high-need areas like math or science.

 Certification Required to Become a Teacher

 All states in the U.S. require public school teachers to be certified or licensed through each state's own process.
-Early childhood, elementary, middle and high school education certification is available.
-Specialty certifications are available in areas like reading, physical education or music.
+Early childhood, elementary, middle, and high school education certification is available.
+Specialty certifications are available in areas like reading, physical education, or music.
 Most states require that teachers pass a state exam to become licensed or certified, and they must complete some form of continuing education to renew their teaching licenses.
 More than 40 states have reciprocity agreements in place to make transitioning to a new state easier for state-certified teachers.